M-Lab Acceptable Use Policy Summary

 This section provides a summary of the Acceptable Use Policy (“AUP”) that governs the experiments and clients that use the Measurement Lab platform.
 Please see the table of definitions below for explanations of italicized terms.

 This summary is provided as a resource to the public to introduce how partners are required to comply with the foundational values and privacy rules of M-Lab.
 These rules apply to both partners with a direct relationship to M-Lab as well as third parties that independently use our open source and open access resources to interact with the platform.
 This section does not describe the full operational requirements placed on partners, such as rules on how experiments are administered, uniqueness of experiment methods, or where test data is stored.
-The full requirements that partners must adhere to prior to use of the platform are outlined in the M-Lab Policies and Procedures document.
+The full requirements that partners must adhere to prior to use of the platform are outlined in the M-Lab Conceptual & Technical Scope & Policies document.

 The requirements for experiments and client include: